-“From Design to Completion”
+From Design to Completion

-“Green Umbrella’s architectural concrete floors provide a solid, durable surface with versatile surface-design options such as aggregate exposure, surface appearance, and color.
-Providing a more sustainable option by elimination of off-gassing, highly reflective surfaces (if desired), and the longest product lifecycle of conventional floors.
-Additional benefits are lowering lighting, heating, and cooling costs while reducing construction waste.
-Architectural concrete floors are also economical due to reduced construction downtime, a lower initial and maintenance cost, and provide an immediate value-engineered design.
-An element of design that is versatile, sustainable, and economical.”
+Green Umbrella’s architectural concrete floors provide a solid, durable surface with versatile surface-design options, such as aggregate exposure, surface appearance, and color.
+They provide a more sustainable option by eliminating off-gassing, highly-reflective surfaces (if desired), and the longest product lifecycle of conventional floors.
+Additional benefits include lowering lighting, heating, and cooling costs and reducing construction waste.
+Architectural concrete floors are also economical due to reduced construction downtime, lower initial and maintenance costs, and an immediate value-engineered design.
+Green Umbrella offers an element of design that is versatile, sustainable, and economical.

-Architectural Concrete is the foundation of our Design Statement.
+Architectural concrete is the foundation of our design statement.
 Anchored to it is all that Green Umbrella is built on.
-Because our concrete vision is not limited solely to polished concrete, our primary focus is on Architectural concrete flooring with three distinct design pillars.
+Because our concrete vision is not limited solely to polished concrete, our primary focus is on architectural concrete flooring with three distinct design pillars.